home-assistant/home-assistant.io/source/_posts/2017-11-07-which-hass-to-use.markdown

 Unless you've been hiding under a rock (or you're just not a techie) you will have heard of [Docker](https://www.docker.com/), Linux containers made easy.

 This is basically Hass.io but you have more control over the image and how it is mounted, you can also manage your container as you normally do.
-This is a great way to run Home-assistant if you have a docker swarm and want to have high availability.
+This is a great way to run Home Assistant if you have a docker swarm and want to have high availability.

 Additionally this doesn't have the same limitations on hardware recognition for certain devices as Hass.io has.

 ### [Vagrant Script](https://home-assistant.io/docs/installation/vagrant/)

-Before docker came along [vagrant](https://www.vagrantup.com/) would have been a great way to host Home-assistant in a dedicated VM, providing an easy way to update and manage the system.
+Before docker came along [vagrant](https://www.vagrantup.com/) would have been a great way to host Home Assistant in a dedicated VM, providing an easy way to update and manage the system.
 Now unless you have a real aversion to Docker I would recommend it over this method.